AlexandrSherbina/my-glossary/README.md

 If you have new terms you'd like to add to the glossary or instructions you'd like to suggest, feel free to contribute.
 Create a Pull Request and help make this resource more useful to everyone in the IT community.

 ## License
-This project is distributed under the [LICENSE] license.
+This project is distributed under the [LICENSE MIT](LICENSE.md) license.
 See the LICENSE.md file for more information.

 ## Contact Us
 If you have any questions or suggestions, feel free to contact me at alex.sherbina.work@gmail.com.